kailash-manasarovar/statement/docs/timeline/2024/october.md

     - Being targeted by North London rape-gangs in 1989 when I was 16.
     - How I was sedated for most of what happened to me then, so I had no memory of it, but it was obviously brutal due to the intensity of the PTSD.
     - How my PTSD reaction made me a pariah in my social group afterwards.
-    - How PTSD took my life from me.
+    - How PTSD took 35-years of my life from me.
     - The police report I gave in 2006 and the half-hour video they took of me.
     - The incongruous sexism of the detective.
-    - The second report I gave 10 years later, how they arrested one of the gang, and how the CPS eventually dropped it.
+    - The second report I gave 10 years later, how they arrested one of the gang - the ringleader [Winston May](june.md#winston-may), and how the CPS eventually dropped it.
     - Suicidal depression and intense anxiety (which in retrospect didn't make sense - it didn't happen in 2006.
 It turns out it was because other similar things had been happening to me sedated without my knowledge in Dénia).
     - Not being able to get involved in relationships, politics, or community because of these reactions.
     - How I joined Childline in 2020 and found out about the cult of trans being forced onto children.
     - How I was still in a suicidal depression in July 2022 when I first went to LWS in London and couldn't speak to people.
-    - How I'm completely healed of depression and anxiety...
+    - How I am now completely healed of depression and anxiety... (she didn't believe it possible).
     - I talk about the porn gangs of Dénia and how they've been drugging me.
     - How the porn gangs hacked my devices and took sensitive and sexual photos and videos of me.
     - How I told my story in Madrid at Let Women Speak (I say April, it's May) and recognizing I was out of my mind at that time (a week before the Polygon offsite in Bali).